 RIYL: Antidepressant comas.
 Not-crunchy radio rock—again, most of these songs are a far cry from “The Hollow” or “The Outsider.”

-Start here: Although it’s a far cry from the band’s signature racket, the opening, title track happens to be the album’s highlight: a pretty, crooning lullaby that stretches Maynard’s famous pipes in a surprisingly lovely new direction.
+Start here: The opening, title track happens to be the album’s highlight: a pretty, crooning lullaby that stretches Maynard’s famous pipes in a surprisingly lovely new direction.
 [A.A.
 Dowd]

 Melvins, Pinkus Abortion Technician